 When that memorandum expired at the end of March, China reverted to its previous policy of allowing only one percent.

-While industry has raised concerns in the past that a one percent dockage rate would increase costs and lower trade efficiency, Canada’s grain export system routinely adds dockage back into cargo holds to bring levels to the maximum allowed limit.
+While industry has raised concerns in the past a one per dockage rate would increase costs and lower trade efficiency, Canada’s grain export system routinely adds dockage back into cargo holds to bring levels to the maximum allowed limit.

-Canadian Grain Commission statistics show that dockage in the Canadian canola exports since the start of the current crop year has ranged from 1.65 to 2.02 percent.
+(Canadian Grain Commission statistics show that dockage in the Canadian canola exports since the start of the current crop year have ranged between 1.65 percent and 2.02 percent. )

-Media reports that China was restoring access to Richardson International and Viterra, two companies delisted from importing canola to China in March 2019, were later revised.
+Media reports that China was restoring access to his market Richardson International and Viterra, two companies delisted from importing canola to China in March 2019, were later revised.